 European biodiversity is characterized by great variation in habitats that is dynamic and constantly evolving in response to changes.
 Such changes happen gradually on a long time scale but with the impact of humans, changes can occur much more rapidly.
 Today, Europe has a highly fragmented biodiversity with a high rate of species loss.

-This course focuses on the diversity of European habitats; from the glaciers in the Pyrenees to the lush broad leaved forests in the lowlands – from freezing arctic waters to subtropical Mediterranean seas.
-We do case studies on ecosystems in Denmark and Andorra and learn skills within species identification, ecosystem characterization, biodiversity loss, and conservation.
+This course focuses on the diversity of European habitats; from the glaciers in the Pyrenees to the lush broad leaved forests in the lowlands – from freezing Arctic waters to subtropical Mediterranean seas.
+We conduct case studies on ecosystems in Denmark and Andorra and learn skills within species identification, ecosystem characterization, biodiversity loss, and conservation.